D2D-Based Grouped Random Access to Mitigate Mobile Access Congestion in 5G Sensor Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} plethora of small, smart sensors becoming available and the range of interesting applications using them are changing our day-to-day life, and calling for novel technological solutions able to shake up the wireless communication landscape~\cite{soldani2015horizon}.
-When such a huge number of devices need inter-connectivity and low access delay, additional technical challenges must be addressed to avoid traffic congestion and service degradation.
+\IEEEPARstart{T}{he} plethora of small, smart sensors becoming available and the range of interesting applications using them are changing our day-to-day life, and calling for novel technological solutions able to shake up the wireless communication landscape~\cite{soldani2015horizon}. {When such a huge number of devices need inter-connectivity and low access delay, additional technical challenges must be addressed to avoid traffic congestion and service degradation.
 In particular, network congestion might occur at different levels due to several reasons.
-The current Long-Term-Evolution (LTE) and LTE-Advanced (LTE-A) deployments might exhibit vulnerability to data congestion at $i$) the Radio Access Network (RAN), $ii$) the Mobility Management Entity (MME), and, $iii$) the core network GateWays (GWs), including the Serving Gateway (S-GW) and Packet Data Network Gateway (P-GW).
-This is illustrated in Fig.~\ref{fig:congestion_types}.
+The current Long-Term-Evolution (LTE) and LTE-Advanced (LTE-A) deployments might exhibit vulnerability to data congestion at $i$) the Radio Access Network (RAN), $ii$) the Mobility Management Entity (MME), and, $iii$) the core network GateWays (GWs), including the Serving Gateway (S-GW) and Packet Data Network Gateway (P-GW).} This is illustrated in Fig.~\ref{fig:congestion_types}.

-RAN congestion mostly originates from uplink random access (RA) collisions, emphasizing the sensitivity to device density.
-MME congestion is caused by handover signaling overloads due to nomadic users, hence is sensitive to user mobility.
-GW congestion has roots in a shortage of gateway capacity and heavy data traffic, showing its strict dependency on the overall user data-rate.
+RAN congestions are due to uplink random access (RA) collisions emphasizing the huge sensitivity to the device density.
+MME congestion is caused by handover signaling overloads, e.g. due to nomadic users, hence showing sensitiveness to high user mobility.
+GW congestion has roots in a shortage of gateway capacity and heavy data traffic, showing a strict dependency on the overall user data-rate.

+\blfootnote{This is a preprint, the full paper has been accepted by \emph{IEEE Communciations Magazine}, \copyright 2019 IEEE.
+Personal use of this material is permitted.
+However, permission to use this material for any other purposes must be obtained from the IEEE by sending a request to pubs-permissions@ieee.org.}